Quick to:

 District car Westeinde

 Do you live in the Westeinde area?
 If so, you can use the district car.
-For example, if you want to go shopping, go to the hairdresser’s or go to the train station.
-Receiving a visit?
-If so, you can also book a trip in the district car for your visitor.
-The district car drives within the built-up area of Leeuwarden from and to Westeinde.
-The district car has replaced the city bus that no longer runs.
-You will find more information on the website of Wijksbelang Westeinde.
+The district car drives through Leeuwarden from and to Westeinde.
+You will find more information on the website of Wijksbelang Westeinde. (opens in new tab)

 Grou Mobyl